abakasam/abakasam/docs/index.md

+So much to write own...
+Start with Gamelate!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/abakasam/abakasam/edit/pages/docs/index.md) to maintain and preview the content for your website in Markdown files.